 The Alabama Governor’s School is a member of the National Conference of Governor’s Schools.

-The Alabama Governor’s School is located on Samford University’s campus in Birmingham, AL. The program covers a period of thirteen days and is held during the month of June.
+The Alabama Governor’s School is located on Samford University’s campus in Birmingham, AL. The program covers a period of thirteen days and will be held June 12–24, 2022.

 What is the Curriculum?

 Each student takes one morning and one afternoon seminar which focus on hands-on, experiential learning.
 The seminars are led by leading academic, business, and community experts in their fields.
 The program includes classes, seminars, workshops, self-directed studies and projects in a variety of subject areas from a) the natural sciences, b) the humanities, c) the social sciences and d) the fine and performing arts.

 The program includes field trips in and around Birmingham, recreational activities, skits and a talent night.

 What is a Typical Day at the Alabama Governor’s School?

 Each day begins early and features a full schedule of classes and optional activities.
 Students engage in intensive work in a variety of interests.
 To the extent possible, the subject concentrations incorporate exposure to current theory and extensive “hands-on” experience or field work.

 Seminars on values and issues, which deal with major national and international issues, and creative and practical experiences constitute an equally important aspect of the Alabama Governor’s School.
 Although operating within a common framework and sharing certain readings, each activity has its own individual character and focus that allows for spontaneity and flexibility.